By Joe Rankin

 “If you asked what made the prairie before European colonization, why it is a prairie and not something else, one, it’s dry and two, it’s prone to fire that would help keep out woody plants and three, it had a lot of big grazers.
 The prairie adapted to all those three conditions, but it mainly comes back to moisture, which drives everything,” said Barton.

 Maine averages some 45 inches of precipitation a year, spread through the seasons.
 Snow builds up through the winter and that moisture is released with the spring melt just at the time when trees need it.
-There is rainfall in the summer and fall and, though summer droughts occur (one did last year), they are usually not common and not so protracted.
+There is rainfall in the summer and fall and, though summer droughts occur, they are usually not common and not so protracted.

 The ice sheets from the last great glaciation blanketed Canada with ice a mile thick: covered much of the eastern U.S. including the midwest, New England and the Northern Rocky Mountain states; and reached as far south as Long Island.
 It was only when the ice began retreating about 20,000 years ago that the trees began recolonizing the giant sandbox the ice left behind.